 Congenital spinal epidermoids result from anomalous implantation of ectodermal cells during closure of the neural tube between the third and fifth week of embryonic life 1.

-Congenital epidermoids usually occur at the conus or cauda equina.
+Congenital epidermoids usually occur in the thoracic spine, particularly the congenital intramedullary form, and cauda equina.
 Acquired cysts are found in the lower lumbar region 2.

-In advanced cases, there may be scalloping of the vertebral bodies or a scoliosis 5
+In advanced cases, there may be scalloping of the vertebral bodies or scoliosis 5.

 - well circumscribed mass

 - potential osseous changes include an expanded spinal canal, laminar thinning and vertebral body scalloping 5

 - T2: hyperintense (similar to CSF)